Airborne 'low speed clutter' not National Weather Service's fault

 So far, all National Weather Service balloons have been accounted for, according to Buchanan.

-"None of the objects that were shot down were NWS balloons, as none of our balloons are missing," Buchanan says.
+"None of the objects that were shot down were NWS balloons, as none of our balloons are missing," she says.

 Protecting National Weather Service Balloons